 What is Authorize.net Integration?

-Authorize.net integration allows you to securely charge credit cards and collect payments on Order Forms.
+Our integration allows you to create Authorize.net forms and securely charge credit cards with Order Forms..
 Authorize.net handles all the credit card information, providing PCI compliance.

 This integration processes payments, so your form needs Order Form Items with prices.
 But you don't need any items to collect credit card information — this will be handled by Authorize.net.